pegulabs/terms/alumnifire_terms.md

 ##### 1.4 Modifying this Agreement

-Alumnifire is a young and growing company, and as such we may need to update this Agreement from time to time.
+Alumnifire is a young and growing company, and as such we may need to update this Agreement (including the Privacy Policy from time to time.
 When we do this, we promise not to keep it a secret.
-We'll post the modified Terms to the Site and App and update the effective date listed at the top.
+We'll post the modified Terms and/or Privacy Policy to the Site and App and update the effective date listed at the top.
 Once that happens, the new Agreement goes into effect immediately, and if you continue using the Service we'll take that to mean your acceptance of the new Agreement.

 #### 2. The Service